Session Replay That Shows You What Your Users See

 Add a single <1 kB JavaScript file onto your site, one script tag, no build step, no dependencies.
 Clairvio stays dormant until a diagnostic session is triggered via a magic link, so there's zero impact on your normal users.

-Create a diagnostic link from your dashboard in seconds then paste it into your support chat or email.
-The customer opens the link and the session starts instantly, no account, no plugins or install required on their end.
+Generate a magic link from your dashboard and paste it into a support chat or email, or let users start a session themselves via the embedded support widget.
+Either way, the session starts instantly — no account, no plugins, no install required on their end.

 Demo